ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -ManagedIdentity
-**Note**: This parameter is available in version 2.0.6-Preview7 or later of the EXO V2 module.
+**Note**: This parameter is available in version 3.0.0 or later of the ExchangeOnlineManagement Module.

 The ManagedIdentity switch connects to Exchange Online using a system-assigned or user-assigned managed identity.
 You don't need to specify a value with this switch.